arrr04ka/arrr04ka/README.md

 - 👋 Hi, I’m Arina
 - 👀 I’m interested in HR, IT recruitment
 - 🌱 I’m currently learning how to interview people.
-I always searching IT specialists
+I'm always searching for IT specialists
 - 💞️ I’m looking to collaborate on developers (.net C#, C++, Javascript), Qa engineers.
-And I'll be really glad to cimmunicate with other IT recruiters
+And I'll be really glad to communicate with other IT recruiters
 - 📫 How to reach me: @arrr04ka on Telegram

 <!---